BobTheFarmer/Colin-Blog2/_pages/05_schedule.md

 ---

 # Schedule
-### A table with each weeks issue linked for easy access
+### A table with each week's issue linked for easy access
 <table>
     <tr>
      <th>Week</th>